Trouvaille Stitch Kits sustainability initiatives

 Our kits are 100% plastic free

-With 9.5 million tonnes of plastic finding it's way into the ocean from land every year, it was so important to us that we didn't contribute to the problem, therefore, all our kits are plastic-free.
+With 9.5 million tonnes of plastic finding it's way into the ocean from land every year, it is so important to us that we don't contribute to the problem, therefore, all our kits are fully plastic-free.
 In addition, we strive to ensure that our cross stitch kit contents and packaging are reusable, recyclable, compostable or biodegradable, and that any paper materials are FSC or PEFC certified.

 we use small batch production